ganeshpatil0112/Employee-Managment-System/README.md

 Create Employees and Department table in PostgreSQL by and perform various operations like insert, show_table, update, delete, sort, select using Python, Flask, Flask_SQLAlchemy.

-Flask used as an API to connect backend code with HTML webpage, FlaskSQLAlchmy module used to connect database and run query with PostgreSQL.
+Flask used as an API to connect backend Python code with HTML webpage, Flask-SQLAlchmy module used to connect database and run query with PostgreSQL.

 Note: